 THEM TO A DOCTOR

 Concussion is a brain injury.
-It can occur in any sport, you don’t have to be knocked or even be hit on the head directly to be concussed.
+It can happen in any sport, you don’t have to be knocked out or even be hit on the head directly to be concussed.
 Everyone can learn to recognise the signs and what to do.

 This content is based on information provided from the Pocket Concussion Recognition tool ™